melt-umn/melt-website/content/silver/concepts/unique-references.md

 ## Unique References as a Solution

-Unique references make it sound to write `child.transDeclsIn`, under some conditions.
+Unique references make it sound to provide `child.transDeclsIn`, under some conditions.
-It introduces a new variety of type, `UniqueDecorated ... with ...`.
+It introduces a new variety of type, `Decorated! ... with ...`.
+`Decorated!` is pronounced "unique decorated"; the syntax is inspired from set theory, where ! can refer to a unique member of a set.

-`UniqueDecorated Expr` is a *unique* reference to a decorated `Expr` - a unique reference to this tree does not exist anywhere else (although there may be more ordinary references, of type `Decorated Expr`.)
+`Decorated!
+Expr` is a *unique* reference to a decorated `Expr` - a unique reference to this tree does not exist anywhere else (although there may be more ordinary references, of type `Decorated Expr`.)
 Furthermore this tree must have been originally decorated with *only* the